Linux Mint V Windows 10

 By Version 7, windows had an impressive line-up of software applications bundled in its releases.
 There was a text editor, Rich Text editor, calendar, sophisticated calculator, simple graphics package, multimedia packages including one where you could edit videos together and one that you could use to run a TV card.
 In addition, there were also games, though sadly, Pinball never reappeared.
 There were also system tools for defragmentation, copying to optical drives or other mass storage devices.

 In version 10 however, some of that has gone.
-You can get some of it back through Windows Store, but for some applications, this is only possible if you have a Microsoft account.
+You can get some of it back through Windows Store, but for most applications, this is only possible if you have a Microsoft account.
 So in actual fact, out of the box, the new version of Windows is actually less usable than previous versions.
-Sure, you get the stubs to activate Word, Excel etc from Office 365, but these are only on trial.
+Sure, you get the stubs to activate Word, Excel etc from Office 365, but these are only on trial and require a subscription to continue with.

-Mint’s distro has bundled into it everything you could need to get up and running.
-Graphics by Gimp, which is almost on the same plane as Photoshop, plus media players.
+Mint’s distro has bundled into it everything you need to get up and running.
+Graphics by Gimp, which is close to Photoshop, plus media players.
 LibreOffice contains a full suite of complimentary applications closely compatible to the MS Office suite.
-There’s also Firefox and Thunderbird for Internet and Email, plus access to a pretty extensive software library of open-source applications that requires no membership – although it might be nice to drop the fine peeps at Mint a few bob by way of a donation.
+There’s also Firefox and Thunderbird for Internet and Email, plus access to a pretty extensive software library of open-source applications that requires no membership—although it might be nice to drop the fine peeps at Mint a few bob by way of a donation.

 All told, as an out of the box package, Mint really outstrips Windows by some way.
 So in the software bundle comparison of Linux Mint V Windows 10, Mint is now ahead 4-0

-I tried Linux was because it was designed and built on Unix principals.
+I tried Linux was because it was designed and built upon Unix principals.
 This means it is more secure than Windows from the outset.
-It’s not unhackable, but it is safer.
+It’s not unhackable, but it is much safer.

-Windows 10 contains software routines that can record and transmit information from a computer in many different ways: audio, typed and written input, location and browsing.
+Windows 10 contains software routines that can record and transmit information from many different input formats: audio, keystrokes and written input, location and browsing.
 For many if not all of the companies I have worked for, this would be unacceptable.
-Even switched off, it’s present in the operating system and can probably be exploited.
+Even disabled, it’s presence in the operating system means it can probably be exploited—even if Microsoft are not already exploiting it.
 No system is unhackable.

-The idea that a computer operating system can be allowed to be released to the masses with this kind of software present is to me, unconscionable.
+The idea that a computer operating system can be allowed to be released to the masses with what amounts to spyware present is to me, unconscionable.

 Aside from personal data, as a small business owner, I have information on computer that includes details about individuals my wife and I provide services for.
 I don’t want information about our clients to be fed to Microsoft or one of its “Trusted Partners” I have no idea how this information would be disseminated or to whom.
 Worse still, I really don’t want it getting into the hands of someone who has the ability to exploit the above “features”.